DaveM39/Intel-Schedule-App/android_planner/README.md

 ## Status

 This is a skeleton implementation intended as a starting point.
-Some features from the desktop version (legend filtering, yearly calendar, import/export) are not yet implemented.
+Some features from the desktop version (yearly calendar and import/export) are not yet implemented.